ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab4.md

 ## Setup

-Please install the Python packages `pytest` and `hypothesis`:
+Please install the Python packages `pytest` and `hypothesis` in your lab environment:

 ```bash
 /lab4$ pip install -r requirements.txt  # Install the required packages
 ```

-## Prerequisite knowledge
+## Prerequisite

 ### Binary Search Tree (BST)

-A binary search tree (BST) is a specialized form of a binary tree, designed to support efficient searching and sorting operations.
-It satisfies these properties:
+A Binary Search Tree (BST) is a rooted binary tree with specific ordering properties that enable efficient insertion, deletion, and search operations.

+For every node in the tree:

-1. Any non-empty left subtree must have all keys which are less than the root's key.
+1. The key of all nodes in its left subtree is less than the node’s own key.

-2. Any non-empty right subtree must have all keys which are greater than the root's key.
+2. The key of all nodes in its right subtree is greater than the node’s own key.

-3. Both subtrees must also be binary search trees.
+3. The keys are typically unique.

 Consequently, an in-order traversal—visiting nodes in the order of left, root, right—will always yield a sequence of keys in strictly ascending order, as illustrated in the following example.